yoonsie/kage/README_Project02.txt

 Additions to previous Project (#2):

 - All views are stack views and orientation will not cause issues
+- PhotoViewController.swift and ViewController have horizontal and vertical stack views
 - Added more user-facing strings and localized them
 - Timer added to DrawingViewController.swift: User must complete each Kanji within 4 seconds or it will move on to the next one, if they have extra time, they can press the “next” button
--Added swipe gesture to first screen
+- Added left swipe gesture to first screen
+- Added UINavigationController and segues so users can go back and forth

 -PhotoController.swift : View Controller that allows the user to take a photo with a camera or pick a photo from their library, and write an English word and Japanese translation they want to memorize.
 This information is saved using:
 	: AppDelegate.swift